Accreditations

 CP5 - Sustainable construction - Circular economy

-- group assignements with oral discussion and reports (60%)
+- Practical work with discussions and visit reports (60%)

-- individual writen test (40%), on the date of the first Exam date.
+- Individual written test, on the date of the 1st Exam (40%)

 Authors: